HonzaMD/Krkal2/bin/ReadMe.en.txt

 =============

  # Configuration is performed by manually editing the "krkal.cfg" file.
-   It is e.g. possible to change the game's resolution, set volume,..
+   It is e.g. possible to change the game's resolution, set volume...

 KRKAL CONTROLS